Inferring Synergistic and Antagonistic Interactions in Mixtures of Exposures: Simulation Examples

 \subsection{More than two exposures}

 In this subsection, we consider a moderate dimensional example with $p = 10$ and thus $\binom{10}{2} = 45$ pairwise interactions.
 We assume that the true data generating model has $5$ synergistic, $5$ antagonistic, and $35$ null pairwise interactions.
-We let $\sigma_0^2 = 0.2$ with the number of training and test points taken to be $n = 1000$ and $n_t = 500$, respectively.
-The experiment is replicated $R = 20$ times.
+We vary $\sigma_0^2 \in \{0.2, 0.5\}$ with the number of training and test points taken to be $n = 1000$ and $n_t = 500$, respectively.
+The experiment is replicated $R = 100$ times for each choice of $\sigma_0^2$.
 We fit all the quadratic regression methods assuming weak heredity of the pairwise interactions.
 Family is not considered due to unstable estimates; furthermore, except when estimating $H$, we do not consider BKMR.